 There is a lot of click bait out there on YouTube promising world.
 Most are not fit for purpose.

 Until you get to intermediate level, I would encourage folks to stick with Justin’s system.
 Learn the techniques and chords he presents step by step.
 Apply them to the songs he recommends.
 That way you will build a strong foundation.
 A lot of the “50 songs to blah blah” have foundations built on sand.
-When you get to Justin’s intermediate level you will have enough knowledge and techniques in your hands, to not only start looking for reliable tutors who are out there in the world but the ability to spot the Snake Oil salesmen who are just looking you to :+1: and :smile: on their channels.
+When you get to Justin’s intermediate level you will have enough knowledge and techniques in your hands, to not only start looking for reliable tutors who are out there in the world but the ability to spot the Snake Oil salesmen who are just looking you to and on their channels.

 So no you are not an idiot, you are just straying off course.
 Which is exactly what these click bait channels want you to do.
 Get back on Justin’s road map and leave all that other “stuff” until you have the ability to see it for what it is !